HomeContactBlogAbout usLinks

 Hawker Hurricane Mk I G-HUPW R4118 UP-W

-Hurricane Mk I R4118 is the only Hurricane from the Battle of Britain still flying.
+Hurricane Mk I R4118 is the only Hurricane from The Battle of Britain still flying.

-This Aircraft as well as being a regular Air show participant is also available for private displays, corporate and film work.
+This aircraft as well as being a regular air show participant is also available for private displays, corporate and film work.

-This Aircraft is painted in it's original Battle of Britain colour scheme and Squadron markings.
+This aircraft is painted in its original Battle of Britain colour scheme and squadron markings.

-Hurricane R4118 Website
+Hurricane R4118 website

 Hawker Hurricane Mk I G-HUPW R4118 UP-W